Local Plan 2005

-The Uttlesford Local Plan, Adopted 2005 is available as a pdf download or as an online resource.
+The Uttlesford Local Plan, Adopted 2005 is available as a PDF download.

-On 8 December 2016 the Great Dunmow Neighbourhood Plan was formally made (the Neighbourhood Plan legislation's term for adopted) by the District Council as part of the Statutory development plan.
-The Great Dunmow Neighbourhood Plan now sits alongside the Uttlesford Local Plan Adopted 2005.
-Should planning permission be sought in areas covered by the adopted neighbourhood plan, the application must be determined in accordance with both the neighbourhood plan and the Local Plan.
+Three 'made' Neighbourhood Plans have been adopted by the District Council as part of the Statutory development plan.
+They now sit alongside the Uttlesford Local Plan Adopted 2005.
+Should planning permission be sought in areas covered by any adopted neighbourhood plan, the application must be determined in accordance with both the neighbourhood plan and the Local Plan.
+These Neighbourhood Plans are:

 Other supporting documents

-Other documents which makeup the suite of Local Plan documents are:
+Other documents which make up the Local Plan are: